fusion809/fusion809.github.io-old3/_posts/2016/12/OS/00-introduction.md

 Generally speaking, beginner-friendly distributions have more friendly, slower to negative assumptions (I will clarify this in the next sentence) support communities than those of advanced distributions like Arch Linux.
 By negative assumptions, I mean a number of different assumptions (that often end up being false) I have seen people jump to, including:

 * That you are not doing your own research on the issues you are asking for help with.
 Likewise that you are not trying to troubleshoot your own problems.
 This is why it is crucial to explain all your troubleshooting efforts in detail.
 Do not just say, "I Googled the problem and found no solutions."
-Tell them which results you looked at, if there were any that you did not understand (and hence may need help understanding, give details on exactly what you do not understand!) what you have tried based on the search results you did find and what output (if any) you received from these efforts.
+Tell them which results you looked at, if there were any that you did not understand (and hence may need help understanding, give details on exactly what you do not understand!), what you have tried based on the search results you did find and what output (if any) you received from these efforts.
 I know that this can be annoying to have to spell out to people, but sometimes it is a necessary annoyance.
 * That you are, even deliberately, not giving them enough information.
 This is a false assumption I have seen when I had an Xorg issue, that prevented me from copy-pasting everything into the [Arch Linux forums][4] (to help those trying to help me).
 Sometimes the situation itself can make it difficult to share information, so one only shares what one thinks (sometimes mistakenly) are the only relevant pieces of information.
 * That you are not even trying to help them help you.
 That you want them to magically do everything for you.
 This is an assumption they are most likely to jump to, if they think your question is not clear.
 There is no shame in taking a few extra minutes to write your question as clearly as possible.
 This is something I have had difficulty with too, as sometimes the situation I am in is challenging to explain in words.
 It is usually in these situations that I use pictures to help me with my explanations.